Daesparz/Capstone1/README.md

-# Coffee Shops in San Francisco: looking for meaningful, unconventional and unique experiences
+# Coffee Shops in San Francisco:
+## Looking for meaningful, unconventional and unique experiences

 The average coffee drinker in U.S. consumes **3.1 cups of coffee daily** and there are about **100 million of coffee drinkers** in the U.S. Every day customers are asking more quality and put more attention in details.
 How we can use the information of reviews that people leave about coffee shops to know what they are talking about?
 Could we analyze coffee blogs to understand what people is looking for in *their experiences*?